patymagrans/patymagrans.github.io/content/avatar.md

 title: -Avatar scene-
 date: "2023-11-24"
 thumbnail: images/avatar.jpg
-task: Sound replacement for a movie scene
+task: Foley to replace movie scene sound
 youtubeEmbedCode: https://www.youtube.com/embed/gNWDqZ4vi3w?si=ZLp_z9a3f7LBObN-
 ---

-## Sound replacement for an Avatar scene
+## Sound replacement for an Avatar scene by the use of Foley

 My job was to design the sound for the 10-second videoclip animation intro for 'AP' by Blessd.
 It was my first job of this kind.
 My experience in this area came from practice at university.